Oliver-Akins/documentation/docs/getting_started/adding_a_configuration_file.md

 ### Accessing the configuration

-To access the configuration file at a later time, follow the guide below:
+To access the configuration file at a later time, you can use the `getConfig` method on the plugin instance.
+An example of this can be seen below in the

 ```java
 // ...snip...